StellarHarbour/EasyFlint/README.md

 # EasyFlint
-Minecraft 1.19.3 Spigot plugin to make flint collection pleasant and/or easy
+Minecraft 1.19.3 Spigot/Paper plugin to make flint collection pleasant and/or easy

 Features: you can obtain flint from gravel by right-clicking with empty hand(can hold too)